awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 Count of contacts that disconnected while the customer was on hold\.
 A disconnect could be because the customer hung up while on hold, or that there was a technical issue with the contact while on hold\.

 **In queue**  <a name="in-queue-real-time"></a>
 Count of contacts currently in the queue\.
+To learn how this is different from Scheduled contacts in a callback scenario, see [How Initial Delay Affects Scheduled and In Queue Metrics](scheduled-vs-inqueue.md)\.

 **Max Queued**  <a name="max-queued-real-time"></a>
 The longest time that a contact spent waiting in the queue\.
 This includes all contacts added to the queue, even if they were not connected with an agent, such as abandoned contacts\.